 Unusual Options Activity Insight: Applied Materials

-Shares of Applied Materials (NASDAQ:AMAT) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $136.26.
+Shares of Applied Materials (NASDAQ:AMAT) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $143.85.

 - Option Type: SWEEP